US House passes gun control Bill amid outrage over mass shootings

 The legislation proposes to raise the legal age for buying semi-automatic rifles from 18 to 21 years, and to introduce new federal offences for gun trafficking.

-The United States House of Representatives on Wednesday passed a law to control the sale of guns to civilians, The Associated Press reported.
+The United States House of Representatives on Wednesday passed a law to control the sale of guns to civilians by raising the legal age for buying assault rifles from 18 years to 21 years, The Associated Press reported.

+It also introduced new federal offences for gun trafficking and selling high-capacity magazines in the country.

 The law, Protecting Our Kids Act, was passed with 223 votes in favour and 204 votes in opposition.
 Five Republicans were among those who voted in favour of the Bill, while two Democrats were among those who voted against it, according to CNN.